 Musical Actress Park Hye-na

-Her popular debut piece would be <Wicked>.
+Without a doubt, the most popular debut piece would be Wicked.

 It was the first time that she was cast for a big licensed show and also the first time she made her name known to the public.
 Wicked is a musical based on the bestselling book of Gregory Maguire that twisted the classic, The Wizard of Oz, with an extraordinary imagination.
 She played the role of the green witch Elphaba.
 Those who watched the musical would understand the whole fuss on Broadway about this show.
 The songs sung by the girl with the emerald green-skin covering her face seized the hearts and minds of the audience.
 As the show proceeded, the audience whispered to find out who that charming green witch is and where she has been.

 The audition for Wicked was the luckiest thing to her - just like the cliché saying work hard so that the perfect opportunity can present itself.
 But if someone says it was entirely luck, then she would have a lot to say.
 Until Park Hye-na stood in the center of the stage as a green witch, she had to go through a tough 7 years as an obscure actor.
 After her debut in 2006 with Mister Mouse, she played in multiple pieces including Singles, Waiting for a Hero, Midnight Diner, and Lovers in Paris, but none of them ever appealed to the public.
 She was one of many actors in Daehangno, which is Seoul’s big theater district and full of theater groups.
 It was natural for her to wonder about her future as an actress.
 Her toughest time came around 2009.